gwcoffey/gwcoffey.com/content/archive/listapp/in-which-i-confess-to-a-total-lack-of-popular-culture-credibility/index.md

 ---
-title: IN WHICH I CONFESS TO A TOTAL LACK OF POPULAR CULTURE CREDIBILITY
+title: In Which I Confess to a Total Lack of Popular Culture Credibility
 date: '2015-07-10T17:50:04+00:00'
 archive: listapp
 weblog: false